wirc-sjsu/firebench/docs/tutorials/change_fuel_model_ros.md

 ## Step 2: Using a default fuel model in the workflow

-In most workflows that use Fuel Models, you will find two variables dedicated to fuel model configuration.
+In most workflows that use Fuel Models, two variables are dedicated to fuel model configuration.
 When using a default Fuel Model, `local_path_json_fuel_db` can be set to `None` to ensure that FireBench looks for the metadata file in the FireBench database (`data/fuel_models`).
 The default fuel models distributed within the package are listed [here](../content.md).

 ```python
 fuel_model_name = "Anderson13" # name of the fuel model -> looking for Anderson13.json